hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ---
 > would change following, into .....

-You can do that: `handlers: Ì†ΩÌ∏Éefine-handlers`.
+You can do that: `handlers: üòÉefine-handlers`.
 This goes against Redbol function naming rules though. `extends` also adds meaning IMO.
-I disagree with you here Ì†ΩÌ∏â
+I disagree with you here üòâ
 ---
 > you've made 'with almost redundant.
 Can Spaces have something like Options in VID